mjordan/introduction_to_relational_databases/README.md

 Relational databases can exist and work with any of these technologies in the same application.
 For example, the  repository platform [Islandora](http://islandora.ca/) uses a relational database (to power its Drupal website), a triplestore (to store and query relationship information such as which pages are in a specific book, which is a parent-child relationship), and the Solr fulltext indexing engine (for end-user queries against the content of collections and individual objects).

+As a general rule, if your data is alreay in XML or JSON , or if you are dealing with Linked Data, or if you want to search large quanities of textual data, one of the specialized database types mentioned above is worth investigating.
+But if your data can be represented as tables (and with careful entity-relationship modeling and normalization, a surprising variety of data can be), relational databases are probably the best choice for managing that data.

 ## Exercise: Data modeling for relational databases